makersacademy/frontend-api-challenge/README.md

+## Bromley pointed out that I was pushing an array into array.
+## Claire helped show me where I was going wrong using the model.js

 # Chitter API Frontend Challenge

 * Feel free to use Google, your notes, books, etc. but work on your own